andreavarga/trendminer-sptempclustering/README.md

 ##### 3) Spatio-temporal clustering
 ===========================

-Once the train and test instances have been created as described in 2), the spatio-temporal clustering model can be executed as follows:
+Once the train and test instances have been created as described in 2), the spatio-temporal clustering model can be executed by setting the following parameters:

 a) by specifying the path to the train (trainInstanceList) and test (testInstanceList) files, output directory (outputFolder) and setting the number of topics to be learned (nrTopics)